mariobox/mariosanchez.org/content/project/fx.md

 [Source Files](https://github.com/mariobox/fx-watcher) | [Demo](https://mariobox.github.io/fx-watcher)

+**Update**: The API I was using for this project is not in business any more, so the demo will not work.
+I am looking for a new API to adapt this project and make it work again.

 <hr class="art" />

 We will create a mobile web app that will display the current exchange of a basket of currencies versus the US dollar.
 Besides the current rate we also want to display the **YTD % devaluation** (or revaluation) for each of the currencies.